Butler carries Bulls past Nets

+NEW YORK -- Jimmy Butler began his fourth season by defending LeBron James in a hard-fought win over the Cleveland Cavaliers.

+A night later, the Chicago Bulls guard had plenty of energy remaining.

-(The Sports Xchange) - Chicago guard Jimmy Butler helped the Bulls withstand some shaky moments by scoring 10 of his 24 points in the fourth quarter during a wire-to-wire 115-100 victory over the Brooklyn Nets.
+Butler helped the Bulls withstand some shaky moments by scoring 10 of his 24 points in the fourth quarter during a wire-to-wire 115-100 victory over the Brooklyn Nets Wednesday night.

-After getting 17 in the season opener against Cleveland, Butler led six players in double figures, shooting 9-of-11 and making his final five shots.
+After getting 17 in the season opener, Butler led six players in double figures as he shot 9-of-11 and made his final five shots.

-“A lot,” Butler said when asked how much more energy he had after shadowing LeBron James for 36 minutes in Tuesday’s opener.

 While Chicago’s offense was flowing, the Nets struggled offensively and dropped their first home opener since moving to Brooklyn in 2012.